Shubhz20/Shubhz20/README.md

 ### 🌱 **What I’m Learning (Collaborative Approach)**
 <div style="font-family: 'Arial', sans-serif; font-size: 18px;">
-  - 🔷 **Data Structures & Algorithms**: Collaborating with others to solve real-world problems and building efficient solutions.
+  - 🔷 Data Structures & Algorithms: Collaborating with others to solve real-world problems and building efficient solutions.

-  - 🌐 **Front-End Development**: Exploring new tools, frameworks, and design patterns to create interactive and user-friendly websites.
+  - 🌐 Front-End Development: Exploring new tools, frameworks, and design patterns to create interactive and user-friendly websites.

-  - 🛠️ **Best Practices**: Engaging in discussions on software development methodologies, project management, and code quality.
+  - 🛠️ Best Practices: Engaging in discussions on software development methodologies, project management, and code quality.
 </div>

 ---

 ### 💞️ **What I’m Looking to Collaborate On**
 <div style="font-family: 'Arial', sans-serif; font-size: 18px;">
-  - 🌍 Open-source projects focused on **AI**, **software development**, and **automation**
+  - 🌍 Open-source projects focused on AI, software development, and automation

   - ✍️ Writing collaborative blogs, tutorials, or articles on emerging tech topics

   - 🛠️ Working on Python-based automation tools or frameworks

   - 🎨 Collaborative front-end projects to build innovative and visually stunning websites

   - 🍂 Open-source contributions and Hacktoberfest challenges
 </div>